texonica/company-dashboard/memory-bank/activeContext.md

 The backend API routes for projects have been implemented with comprehensive error handling, client name resolution, and media buyer resolution.
 The ActiveProjects component has been created and connected to the backend API, allowing for the display of sorted and grouped project information by team.

-We have now implemented the UWLeadgenMetricsChart component which provides interactive visualization of lead generation metrics with flexible display options, including weekly and monthly views, metric toggles, and date range selection.
+We have implemented two leadgen metrics visualization components: UWLeadgenMetricsChart and FVRLeadgenMetricsChart.
+Both provide interactive visualization of lead generation metrics with flexible display options, including weekly and monthly views, metric toggles, and date range selection.

+Additionally, we've integrated ClickUp API functionality to enable task management capabilities, with proper API client implementation, type definitions, and backend proxying to protect credentials.

 ## Recent Changes
 - Implemented backend API routes for projects and clients with detailed error handling